 There is a demo available, but it is limited in that it only works with a disk volume size of under 100MB’s, which is hobbled enough to prevent any serious use.
 The full version is available for a one time fee of $49.99 for a single PC license, or the better deal is $79.99 to cover three PC’s.

 There is also a workstation license which provides with free upgrades and support for a year for $79.99.

 The free disk imaging and cloning software

 Clonezilla is a venerable freeware program, that makes those lists of the ‘Best Freeware Programs’ time and again.
-As it has been around for many years, providing reliable service for the lowest cost imaginable, that reputation is deserved, and TechRadar uses it for its guide on how to clone your hard drive.
+As it has been around for many years, providing reliable service for the lowest cost imaginable, that reputation is deserved, and TechRadar published a review of Clonezilla here.

-Showing its Debian Linux roots, Clonezilla can be run from a Clonezilla Live CD, or thankfully from a more modern approach of a USB stick, (as optical media has been withering on the vine for years now, and fewer computers even have an optical drive these days).
+Showing its Debian Linux roots, Clonezilla can be run from a Clonezilla Live CD, or thankfully from a more modern approach of a USB stick.
 In addition to disc cloning, Clonezilla offers additional functionality, including disc imaging, and disc partitioning duties.

 If you can get past the clunky interface that looks too close to the ‘Blue Screen of Death’ as seen in the screenshot above, there is quite a bit of functionality at no cost.